 Revolution Wind is a combined offshore wind energy and storage project off the coast of Massachusetts.
 The wind farm will be built adjacent to the South Fork Wind Farm that is being built to supply power to New York and will be in the same lease area.

-Construction could begin as early as 2023.
+Construction could begin as early as 2023 and is estimated to be fully operational in 2025.
 Revolution Wind is also a 50/50 partnership between Ørsted and Eversource.